Water, water, everywhere

 But now, there's likely to be one closer to you.
 Below are some to consider.
 And if you live nearby or don't want to stay overnight, many sell day passes.

-In the western Milwaukee suburb of Waukesha, the Country Springs Hotel includes a 45,000-square-foot water park.
+In the Milwaukee suburb of Waukesha, the Country Springs Hotel includes the Springs Water Park.

 There are three indoor water parks in Brainerd/Baxter.
 The Arrowwood Lodge at Brainerd Lakes includes the 30,000-square-foot Paul Bunyan Water Park, Holiday Inn Express Hotel & Suites includes the Three Bear Waterpark and Rapid River Lodge, a Comfort Suites hotel, has a large park.
 All three sell day passes.